 Parking operators in some sub-markets—like city centers and entertainment districts—may be able to differentiate their product by providing security staffing and surveillance, or even offering services like valet parking.
 Making your customers feel more comfortable parking with you, and increasing their level of convenience, can go a long way toward improving the returns you reap from your parking asset.

 Operating a parking business

-To establish your parking lot business plan, first outline your goals and objectives for the quarter, and for the year.
+To establish your parking lot business plan, first outline your goals and objectives for the quarter, and the year.
 You’ll need to spend a fair amount of money operating your lot on top of the cash you already paid to purchase the property.
-It’s important you start earning revenue as quickly as possible, so you can start recouping your investment.
+You must start earning revenue as quickly as possible, so you can start recouping your investment.

 You’ll need to market your parking lot extensively to ensure you’re reaching potential customers.
 Street signs are usually the most effective way to market parking lots.
 Also, consider offering specials for sports games or other high-traffic events to attract visitors to your lot.

 While there are several unique risks and drawbacks associated with parking lot investments, it’s still a highly desirable investment in some cases.
 If you’re looking for a creative, unusual way to diversify your portfolio, start scoping out parking lot investment opportunities in your area!
 If you’re located in an urban district or already have real estate investments in a city, there might be a lot right under your nose worth investing in!

 How the Parking Lot Industry Is A Highly Lucrative And Profitable Industry